• Home

 NAIDOC Week 2018 theme is "Because of her, we can"

 NAIDOC celebrates Aboriginal and Torres Strait Islander cultures, people, and communities.
 This year's theme specifically highlights and commemorates our women's contribution to our families, communities, and plight.
-You can learn more about this year's theme by clicking here.
+You can learn more about the 2018 theme by clicking here.

 There’ll be plenty of local events during this week, so keep an eye out as the date gets closer and get involved.

-What will you be doing to recognise Aboriginal experience and mark these important dates in 2018?
+What will you be doing to recognise Aboriginal experience and mark these important dates this year?
 Please share your ideas and plans for your workplace in the comments below.

 ← Aboriginal employment - Don't mistake activity for results7 ways to mark National Reconciliation Week 2017 in your workplace →